Ford Escort (Europe): Escort RS Cosworth

 Early 1992 saw the launch of the Escort RS Cosworth.
-Intended to replace the Sierra Sapphire RS Cosworth (which finished production shortly afterwards) as Ford's stalwart rally challenger as well as a competitor to supercars with private buyers, it used the turbocharged 2.0 L Cosworth 16-valve engine, generated some 227 PS (167 kW) and was capable of 150 mph.
+Intended to replace the Sierra Sapphire RS Cosworth (which finished production shortly afterwards) as Ford's stalwart rally challenger as well as a competitor to supercars with private buyers, it used the turbocharged 2.0 L Cosworth 16-valve engine, generated some 225 PS (167 kW) and was capable of 150 mph.
 As well as having four-wheel drive, its most memorable feature was its extremely large "whale-tail" tailgate spoiler.

 The 2,500 road-going examples sold (required for homologation purposes) were made, but demand for the car was so high that Ford kept producing them.
-Later models (1995 up) have a smaller turbo than the homologation versions and came with the whale-tail spoiler as an option.
+Later models (June 1994 onwards) have a smaller turbo than the homologation versions and came with the whale-tail spoiler as an option.
 The Escort Cosworth ceased production in 1996, but it has already achieved classic status and has a huge following.
 However, the car wasn't mechanically an Escort, being based on the four-wheel drive Sierra floorpan and mechanicals, including its longitudinally mounted engine, and was merely clothed in body panels to resemble a Mark V.